sparkgeo/stac-fastapi-indexed/README.md

 Source and Index Readers support extensibility in the design and determine where and how this design can be used.

 STAC objects (catalog, collections, items) are identified by a unique URI.
 Each URI's format determines which reader must be used to read its content.

-The [S3 Reader](./stac_index/reader/s3/) is used to read any content identified by a URI with a `s3://` prefix.
-The [Filesystem Reader](./stac_index/reader/filesystem/) is used to read any content identified by a URI with a `/` prefix.
+- The [S3 Reader](./stac_index/reader/s3/) is used to read any content identified by a URI with a `s3://` prefix.
+- The [Filesystem Reader](./stac_index/reader/filesystem/) is used to read any content identified by a URI with a `/` prefix.
+- The [HTTPS Reader](./stac_index/reader/https/) is used to read any content identified by a URI with a `http(s)://` prefix.

 An error will be thrown if an unsupported URI prefix is encountered.

 ### Indexer

-The indexer is configured with a root catalog URI (see [Limitations / Root Catalog](#root-catalog) for concerns related to nested catalogs).
-From the root catalog the indexer traverses the catalog's collections and items, relying on STAC's `links` objects to provide their URIs.
+The indexer is configured with a root catalog URI.
+From the root catalog the indexer traverses the catalog's sub-catalogs (if present), collections and items, relying on STAC's `links` objects to provide their URIs.

 The indexer selects a suitable reader for each URI as described in [Readers](#readers).
-In this way the indexer can index a local STAC catalog, a remote S3-hosted STAC catalog (assuming any auth concerns are addressed), and potentially any number of other STAC storage methods.
-Given an appropriate reader the indexer could index STAC data in a zip archive, in an Azure blob store, or provided by another STAC API (though this use-case is questionable).
+In this way the indexer can index a local STAC catalog, a remote S3-hosted STAC catalog (assuming any auth concerns are addressed), a HTTP(S)-hosted STAC catalog, and potentially any number of other STAC storage methods.

 The indexer creates an index entry for every STAC collection and item in the catalog.
 By default each item's index entry includes the item's ID and collection, which together form its unique identifier, and values of the minimum set of properties required to support the API's base requirements.
 This minimum set of properties includes datetimes, BBOX, and the URI of the item's full content.